eslint/eslint/docs/rules/strict.md

 ### Options

-There are three options for this rule:
+There are four options for this rule:

 1. `never` - don't use `"use strict"` at all
 1. `global` - require `"use strict"` in the global scope
 1. `function` - require `"use strict"` in function scopes only
+1. `safe` - require `"use strict"` globally when inside a module wrapper and in function scopes everywhere else.

 ### "never" mode